-Wendy Louie CA, CPA Age: 56 Vancouver, British Columbia, Canada Indep pendent Director since June 14, 2023
+Wendy Louie CA, CPA Age: 57 Vancouver, British Columbia, Canada Independent Director since June 14, 2023

 Ms. Louie is a Canadian Chartered Professional Accountant (CPA, CA) with over 25 years of diverse finance and leadership experience with a focus on the mining industry.
 Ms. Louie was the Vice President Finance and CFO of Sabina Gold and Silver Corp. until its acquisition by B2Gold Corp. in April 2023.
 Prior to that, through her private consulting practice, she provided financial management services including mergers and acquisitions, risk management and advisory expertise in the mining, shipping, energy and technology sectors.
 She also held several senior management roles at Goldcorp Inc. from 2006 to 2016 serving as Vice-President Finance, Vice-President Reporting and Assistant Controller.
-Her background included roles in strategic business planning, project controls and reporting where she led the implementation of financial reporting and planning systems utilized in the management of several large-scale capital projects.
-From 2004 to 2006, Ms. Louie was also a Senior Tax Manager at Ernst & Young and from 1995 to 2004, she held various finance positions with Duke Energy Canada.
+Her background included roles in strategic business planning, project controls and reporting.

-Ms. Louie began her career articling with Ernst and Young and holds a Bachelor of Commerce from the University of British Columbia.
+Ms. Louie began her career with Ernst and Young and holds a Bachelor of Commerce from the University of British Columbia.